-He was named Sekhemib (“powerful in heart”) when he ascended to the throne, but it appears that he changed his name to Seth-Peribsen (“Set hope of all hearts”) during his reign.
+Named Sekhemib (“powerful in heart”) when he ascended to the throne, it appears that the pharaoh changed his name to Seth-Peribsen (“Set hope of all hearts”) during his reign.
 His Horus name was depicted in a serekh with a falcon on top, but in his Set name the serekh is topped by a Set animal (a dog or jackal like creature with large pointed ears).

-Kasekhemwy seems to have honoured the king´s burial, suggesting that he respected his predecessor, and Peribsen´s mortuary cult survived into the fourth dynasty suggesting that there was no negative view attached to the king’s use of the Set animal.
-Inscriptions from the tomb of Khasekhemwy depict dead bodies and mention a “victory over the Northeners”, but do not provide any further details.
+Kasekhemwy seems to have honoured the king’s burial, suggesting that he respected his predecessor, and Peribsen’s mortuary cult survived into the fourth dynasty suggesting that there was no negative view attached to the king’s use of the Set animal.
+Inscriptions from the tomb of Khasekhemwy depict dead bodies and mention a “victory over the Northerners”, but do not provide any further details.

 It is certainly fair to say that the god Horus dominated Egyptian history.
 Set was always seen as a necessary component of Egyptian religion, but as time passed he became less ferocious and Horus became more powerful.
 Unfortunately, there are no artifacts found which confirm what actually happened.

 Seth-Peribsen ruled for around 17 years.
-His predecessor is sometimes listed as Nynetjer, though there is evidence of a number of other rulers between these two kings and Manetho lists three otherwise unattested rulers between Sekhemib and Khasekhemwy.
+His predecessor is sometimes listed as Nynetjer, though there is evidence of a number of other rulers between these two kings.
+Manetho lists three, otherwise unattested, rulers between Sekhemib and Khasekhemwy.

 Nebti; Sekhemib Perenmaat